Balancing Utility and Privacy

 The shapes should look similar.
 A heavily chunked distribution (tall bars at regular intervals) would indicate that microaggregation groups were too large.

-Check error: anonymized data virtually identical with non-anonymized
+Check data: anonymized data virtually identical with non-anonymized

 Step 3 – Check whether the key analysis still works